opendevstack/opendevstack.github.io/doc/getting-started.md

 ## Try out the OpenDevStack
 After you have set up your local environment it's time to test the OpenDevStack and see it working.
 Open the Provisioning application in your web browser and login with your crowd credentials.

+Provision your first project and have a look at OpenShift.